passbolt/passbolt_help/_includes/hosting/install/install.md

 {% assign stepNumber = 1 %}
 ### 2.{{ stepNumber }}{% assign stepNumber = stepNumber | plus:1 %}.
 Healthcheck

 The first page of the wizard will tell you if your environment is ready for passbolt.
-If you used the install script, then it's only a formality.
-Click on "Start configuration".
+Solve any issues and click on "Start configuration" when ready.

 {% if product == 'pro' %}
 {% include articles/figure.html url="/assets/img/help/2018/11/web-installer-pro-healthcheck.png" legend="wizard - healthcheck" width="586px" %}